sstelfox/stelfox.net/content/blog/2011-05-01-exploration-of-a-acn-iris-3000.md

 Bingo.
 SSH it is, and an old version of dropbear at that.
 Unfortunately as the one poster I found said the password was neither blank nor 'root'.
 I suspect that they had an older firmware revision and these 'bugs' were ironed out in a later revision.
-That's ok though it'll just take a bit more work.
+That's OK though it'll just take a bit more work.

 As for port 8080 it is definitely running a web configuration interface.
 All it asks for is a password (which we don't have).
 The extension for the login page